 As you can see, each category has a totally different goal.
 Along with different goals come radically different attitudes, training procedures, rules of engagement and standards of conduct.
 These differences have a profound effect on what you learn.
 They also have a profound effect on whether or not you stay at a school.
 Many people come to a school wanting to learn a particular category.
 They leave feeling frustrated and betrayed because they were taught another.

 Have an idea of what you want to get out of such training before you sign up at a "martial arts" school.
 Now that you know the difference between the categories, you can more easily find a school or course that fits your needs and wants.
 If you walk into a school where the category is different than what you want, you're in the wrong place.
 It may be a great school, but it's not the right one for you.
 Odds are you'll just end up wasting time and money.
-Know in advance, and remember, one of the most common misconceptions is that an intense sport program is the same as a self-defense system.
-It is not.

 Don't buy the sales pitch of an instructor who claims that his school teaches all of them.
-It is nearly impossible to learn one aspect of the "Martial Arts" by studying another.
+It is nearly impossible to learn one aspect of the "martial arts" by studying another.
 If the school doesn't teach what you want to learn, move on.